 Chicago Train Accident Attorneys

 If you have been injured in a Chicago train accident as a passenger, motorist, or pedestrian, the legal team at Abels & Annes, P.C. is here to help.
-We represent accident victims who were hurt in crashes with METRA, CTA, Amtrak, Union Pacific, and other railroad companies as well as representing employees of railroads who were injured on the job.
+We represent accident victims who were hurt in crashes with METRA, CTA, Amtrak, Union Pacific, and other railroad companies, as well as representing employees of railroads who were injured on the job.
 Call us at (312) 924-7575 or fill out online form for a free consultation.Injuries and Damages Causes by a Chicago Train Accident

 Accidents between trains tend to be highly publicized because there is always the risk of a large number of injuries or deaths.
 Passenger trains in Illinois regularly transport hundreds or even thousands of passengers at a time, meaning that a crash between two of these trains can put several thousand people at risk, not to mention those who are not on the train but in the area of a collision.

 - At times, there have been train collisions that involve only one train.
 This may be due to a defect in the train line itself, including the use of substandard materials during construction, like substandard steel.
 When inferior products are used, a train is at a greater risk for derailment, which places every passenger in harm’s way.

 When this happens, it is possible for a car to cross railroad tracks at the same time an oncoming train will use the tracks, causing a collision between the train and vehicle.
 These crashes are very serious and usually result in injuries or death to the occupants of the car.
 The passengers on a train can be hurt as well, especially if the train brakes hard to avoid the crash or derails after impact.

 In addition, train employees have special protections under the law.
 The Federal Employees Liability Act, commonly known as FELA, can provide an avenue for an injured worker to recover for any railway-related damages.
-These employees may have a claim under the law as well as a claim against an at-fault individual so that multiple claims may actually exist.Illinois Train Crash Attorney
+These employees may have a claim under the law as well as a claim against an at-fault individual so that multiple claims may actually exist.Contact and Experienced Chicago Train Crash Attorney

 Train accidents often are severe and cause serious injury or death to dozens or even hundreds of passengers at a time.
 Further, those in vehicles that are hit by trains are at a high risk for physical injuries and harm after an impact.
 Regardless of whether you were a passenger in a train or in a vehicle, if you have been involved in an accident with a train, you may be entitled to a financial recovery for your damages.

-A personal injury lawyer can help you understand whether you have a claim and what damages you may be able to recover, including payment for your medical bills, lost wages, and any other expenses you were forced to incur.
+A personal injury lawyer can help you understand whether you have a claim and what damages you may be able to recover, including payment for your medical bills, lost wages, pain and suffering, and any other expenses you were forced to incur.
 With the facts of each accident and each injury varying from one another, it is a good idea to speak with a lawyer to receive advice specific to your case.

 Abels & Annes, P.C. has represented many clients in which their injuries we a result of a train accident.
 Our Chicago train accident lawyers are here to help you.
 Our law firm has succeeded in resolving several train accident cases; we are always here to fight for your rights and make sure that the liable party's insurance company pays you good compensation for your injuries.